Juchnowski/resource/README.md

 // ptr2 = ptr1; // error
 ptr2 = std::move(ptr1); // ok

-// ptr2 gets freed at the end of scope
+// ptr2 gets free()d at the end of scope
 ```

 ## With your file descriptor RAII class